nnewburg/battleShip/README.md

 Battleship is a classic board game created with HTML, CSS, and Jquery

-A user places their ships and then clicks on a button to take turns with an opponent, a red square is a hit while a green square is a miss
+A user places their ships and then clicks on a button to take turns with an opponent, a red square is a hit while a green square is a miss, for the opponents board a grey square is a miss while a red square is a hit.
+The game offers two difficulty levels; easy and hard.

+## Missing Features

+- There is a bug where AI may place their ships in a way the end and beginning or 2 seperate rows may occupy the same ship
+- There is not a functionality to end the game
+- There is not a functionality to announce when a single ship has been sunk

 ## Getting Started